ebenezerraph/greetings/README.md

 ## Description
 This is a simple web page that displays a greeting message and provides interactive buttons with modals.

-## Live Site
-You can access the live version of the application [here](https://ebenezerraph.github.io/greetings)

 ## Features
 - Greets the user based on the time of day
 - "Awesome" and "Awful" buttons open corresponding modals